inloop/cra-docker/README.md

 COPY build /app
 ```

-And then you can call:
+then you can call:

 ```
-yarn build # npm build
+# or npm run build
+yarn build
 docker build -t my-new-app .
 ```